Operation Wolf Patrol is a feature length documentary about eco-activist, Rod Coronado, and his attempt to end wolf hunting in the United States.

-Today he lives in Sweden and runs his own producing company called Wild Tales Productions.
+Today he runs his own producing company called Wild Tales Productions.
 His films have been awarded close to hundred times on various film festivals around the globe and also generated heart-warming ratings on television world-wide.
 Main films: Cyanide Blues (2001) Parting Lands (2004) Otter Man (2007) Wild Hungary (2011) The Everglades (2015) Return of the Lemming (2016) Wild Horses (2021)

 This is my personal homage to a unique land and its wildlife that I love so much.
 Also, this is my first feature length wildlife documentary for theatrical release.
 I wanted to show, (without anthropomorphization) that animals, wild horses in our story, are in fact individual characters.

 AniFab judge's aggregate score for Wild Horses is 8.4 out of 10 with these notes from one judge, "Zoltan Török takes us on a real journey to a real magical place to witness the true characters at play on the Puszta.
 Brilliantly beautiful."